RomadHolding/blockchain/README.md

 4. Each delegate has a full copy of ROMAD blockchain and the certain data from Ethereum blockchain.
 5. When there is a certain number of the unverified transactions, each delegate starts the algorithm for the next speaker selection.
 6. The speaker generation algorithm state depends on the actual number of the transactions on the blockchain and the delegates' reputations.
 7. The delegates are calculating the reputation independently.
-The upvotes, downvotes are taken from ROMAD blockchain and the tokens amounts are taken from Ethereum blockchain.
 8. The delegate who has generated identifier becomes a speaker and forms up a "suggestion".
 9. If for any reason the delegate does not form up a "suggestion", the unverified transations number grows up and the "suggestion" flag goes to the different delegate.
 10. Remember, the delegates see the same blockchain state in more or less synchronized manner, so everyone knows whose turn is it now to form up a "suggestion".